Left to Right: Tarika, Sasha, Kimmi, Dharani, Arita, Shivana, Simone, Lissa, Yasmin

 DHARANI PERSAUD(they/them, she/her)

-Dharani Persaud is a queer writer and social justice advocate from Minnesota.
-She holds a BA in International Relations from Wellesley College and currently works in Boston as GrubStreet's Youth & Community Programs Coordinator.
-She has publications in Kajal Magazine, 2040 Review and Hobart, among others.
-They are greatly interested in the intersections of intergenerational storytelling and food, and is forever looking for Indo-Caribbean histories that echo her own identities.
+Dharani Persaud is a queer writer living in so-called Vancouver on stolen and ancestral Musqueam land.
+She holds a BA in International Relations from Wellesley College and is currently pursuing a dual master's in Archival Studies and Library and Information Sciences at University of British Columbia.
+They are greatly interested in the intersections of intergenerational storytelling and food and silences in the archives, and is forever looking for Indo-Caribbean histories that echo her own identities.

 SIMONE DEVI JHINGOOR (she/her)